Vortex macroscopic superpositions in ultracold bosons in a double-well potential: Introduction

 Orbital physics plays a crucial role in many important phenomena, like high-temperature superconductivity or colossal magnetorresistance~\cite{1998ImadaRMP}, due to the combination of orbital degeneracy and anisotropy of the vibrational states, and its correlation to other attributes, like charge or spin.
+Outstanding examples of many-body physics that can be achieved with orbital or $p$-band physics include the XYZ model and its accompanying plethora of quantum phases and transitions~\cite{2013PinheiroPRL}.
 Recent experiments explored this role in the physics of ultracold atoms in three dimensional (3D) optical lattices~\cite{2011WirthNatPhys}, where this degree of freedom can be separated from those of charge and spin, and is the origin of properties such as novel phases or supersolidity~\cite{2011LewensteinNatPhys}.
 Ultracold atoms are a natural system for realizing macroscopic superposition (MS) states~\cite{footnote1}, but such states have not been experimentally demonstrated, in part due to their very short decoherence times.
-In this Letter we propose a new kind of MS state based on orbital properties, a \emph{vortex macroscopic superposition} (VMS), which has the potential for greatly increased decoherence times.
+In this Article we propose a new kind of MS state based on orbital properties, a \emph{vortex macroscopic superposition} (VMS), which has the potential for greatly increased decoherence times.